dib-lab/2020-paper-sourmash-gather/manuscript.md

 of the $k$-mer composition of the query supports element removal, and calculating containment can be done with regular set operations.
-Approximate membership query (AMQ) sketches like the _Counting Quotient Filter_ [@pandey_general-purpose_2017] can also be used, with the benefit of reduced storage and memory usage.
+Approximate membership query (AMQ) sketches like the _Counting Quotient Filter_ [@doi:10.1145/3035918.3035963] can also be used, with the benefit of reduced storage and memory usage.
 Moreover, the collection of datasets can be implemented with any data structure that can do containment comparisons with the query data structure.
-It is important to have performant containment searches, since `gather` may run `FindBestContainment` many times.

-The min-set-cov approach is reference-based, and hence is very dependent on the reference database.
+The min-set-cov approach is reference-based, and hence is entirely dependent on the reference database.
 In particular, in many cases the exact reference strains present in the metagenome will not be present in the database.
 This manifests in two ways in Figure
-@fig:minhash.
+@fig:mapping.
 First, there is a systematic mismatch between the hash content and the mapping content (green line), because mapping software is more permissive in the face of small variants than k-mer-based exact matching.
 Moreover, many of the lower rank genomes in the plot